 Banking hours Mon-Fri 09:00 AM -3:30 PM, Sat 8:30 AM-1100 AM.

-ATMs are available in all towns, cities and shopping malls and most petrol stations, and accept international cards.
-Almost all hotels, shops, restaurants, national parks and game reserves accept credit cards.
-Be alert when using ATMs, and do not accept help from anybody as conmen are adept at switching cards.
+ATMs are available in all towns, cities, and shopping malls, and most petrol stations, and they accept international cards.
+Almost all hotels, shops, restaurants, national parks, and game reserves accept credit cards.
+Be alert when using ATMs, and do not accept help from anybody, as conmen are adept at switching cards.

 Currency restrictions: The import and export of local currency are limited to R5000 in cash.
 The import and export of foreign currency are unlimited, provided it is declared upon arrival.

 The Best Places to visit on a South Africa Luxury Tour